debrid/debrid-wiki/docs/riven/index.md

 <h1 style="color: red">SPOKED NEEDS TO DO THAT</h1>

-This configuration file allows for extensive customization of the behavior of iceberg, including integration with various services and control over downloading and scraping operations.
+This configuration file allows for extensive customization of the behavior of Riven, including integration with various services and control over downloading and scraping operations.
 Each section and its options can be tailored to meet specific needs or preferences.

 ### Symlinking settings